 Shared parental leave actually begins when maternity leave ends.
 The first two weeks of maternity leave are compulsory.
 The mother can choose to end her maternity leave there and begin shared parental leave.
 However, she can choose to end her maternity leave later, for example, six weeks, and move to shared parental leave.

 Taking more maternity leave does not create more shared parental leave.
-If maternity leave ends at two weeks, then the couple is entitled to 50 weeks of SPL.
-If it ends at six weeks, then the couple is entitled to 46 weeks.
+If maternity leave ends at 2 weeks, then the couple is entitled to 50 weeks of SPL.
+If it ends at 6 weeks, then the couple is entitled to 46 weeks.

-If both parents work for the same employer, and they reach 26 weeks of employment by the end of the 15th week before the due date then they are eligible for Shared Parental Pay.
+If both parents are working, and they reach 26 weeks of employment by the end of the 15th week before the due date, then they are eligible for Shared Parental Pay.

 They must also:

-• Remain with you while they take SPL.
+- Remain with you whilst they take SPL.

-Finally, to be truly eligible they must provide you with notice at least eight weeks prior to the leave date.
+Finally, to be truly eligible they must provide you with notice at least 8 weeks prior to the leave date.

 How do you work out shared parental pay?